UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 Now that the button listener is implemented we need to implement two functions.
-One function will check if the input is valid and the second function update GraphicsContext of the maze.
+One function will check if the input is valid and the second function updates the GraphicsContext of the maze.
 The command must be spelled correctly, but capitilization does not matter.
 A line for debugging and one example validation check is included below.
 You must implement the three other validation checks and print to the console if the input